All Products

 kubectl

-1. Run the following command to set the status of the node to unschedulable:
+1. Set the node to unschedulable:

 kubectl cordon <NODE_NAME>